cubter/event_observer/Readme.md

 As regards maps, I use `plotly`'s `canvas` option to improve rendering.
 Still, hundreds of thousands of events render rel. slow.

 Lastly I use Redis pipelining features which are supported by Redux.
 This helps significantly improve the uploading performance.
 Other option would be Redis scripting, but considering that I typically have no more than 5-10k unique scientific names per file, I decided to follow the way of pipelining.

-Besides, because Redis de-facto stores every value as a string, I've firstly to convert them to double for comparison with the user's input. `Lubridate` here has helped improve the performance significantly (0.9s vs 7s for 500K date strings) as compared to the built-in `as.Date()`.
+Besides, because Redis de-facto stores every value as a string, when extracting dates, I've firstly to convert them to `double`s to enable filtering. `Lubridate` here has helped improve the performance significantly (0.9s vs 7s for 500K date strings) as compared to the built-in `as.Date()`.

 However, I assume that some code blocks still remain unoptimised.
-For example, I could try to parallelise the processing of `occurrence` files & construction of indexes in `readis_uploader.R`.
-But that'd require spending a little bit more time on the analysis of data dependencies.
-Moreover, rendering of really large datasets (like that of "Parus major") still remains laggy.
+For example, I could try to parallelise the processing of `occurrence` files.
+But that'd require rewriting the existing loops to remove data dependecies.
+Moreover, rendering of really large data sets (like that of "Parus major") still remains laggy.

 ### Infrastructure